 By using my referral code when signing up you earn a $10 or €8,5 discount on your first reservation!
 (Disclosure: $10 will also be credited to our account.)
 Sign up for LoungeBuddy by following these steps!

-- Download the app via this link for iOS and this link for Android.
+- Download the app via this link for iOS (not available on Android).

 - Sign up.